2nd International Film Festival in New York

-New York Film Center organized their 2nd International Film Festival in Jackson Heights from June 19 to 21, 2014.
+New York Film Center organized its 2nd International Film Festival in Jackson Heights from June 19 to 21, 2014.
 The event was held in the afternoons.
-Fourteen films – three feature-length and eleven shorts – were screened at the event.
-Out of them, eleven from Bangladesh, one from India, one from Sri Lanka, and one from USA.
-Nine non-fictions, five fictions.
-There was a panel discussion at the closing day.
-A small English souvenir was published with program details.
+Fourteen films—three feature-length and eleven shorts—were screened at the event.
+Eleven were from Bangladesh, one from India, one from Sri Lanka, and one from the USA.
+Nine were nonfiction, and five were fiction.
+There was a panel discussion on the closing day.
+A small English souvenir with program details was published.
 The event was entirely free.

-This festival is simply a great initiative as this may showcase Bangladeshi films as well as films from other countries, encourage independent filmmakers to make responsible films, build curious audiences, make a platform to compare and compete for other film festivals.
+This festival is an excellent initiative as it may showcase Bangladeshi films and films from other countries, encourage independent filmmakers to make responsible films, build curious audiences, and provide a platform to compare and compete with other film festivals.

 The festival seemed like a success!
-Plenty of audience showed up which was encouraging.
-The location – Jackson Height – was convenient for people to attend.
-The organizers advertised the festival in local Bangladeshi newspapers, distributed postcards, arranged press conference, donors, sponsors and advertisers provided financial contribution, local Bangladeshi media outlets reported the event.
-There was some collaboration from Bangladesh and Sri Lankan consulate too.
+Plenty of audience showed up, which was encouraging.
+The location—Jackson Heights—was convenient for people to attend.
+The organizers advertised the festival in local Bangladeshi newspapers, distributed postcards, and arranged a press conference.
+Donors, sponsors, and advertisers provided financial contributions, and local Bangladeshi media outlets reported the event.
+There was some collaboration from the Bangladesh and Sri Lankan consulates, too.
 Even with hectic efforts, the festival was a success.

 There are three major observations about the festival:

-- First day, the festival opened with ‘Not a Penny Not a Gun’ – a short doc by Makbul Chowdhury and ended with ‘The Drummer’ – a film by Tanvir Mokammel.
+• On the first day, the festival opened with ‘Not a Penny Not a Gun’ – a short doc by Makbul Chowdhury, and ended with ‘The Drummer’ – a film by Tanvir Mokammel.
 The organizers asked some notable personalities to express their thoughts on the film – The Drummer – just after the screening.
-However, for one of them, it was too quick to say something, he needed more time to reflect.
-For another it was too emotional to say anything!
-However, they talked few words about the film at the end.
-If a discussion was necessary then it could have been better if general audiences were included.
-Most of the time these kinds of one-sided, staged, discussion are not so interesting.
-The experts unintentionally make the audience bored with their ‘expert’ opinion (which was visible from the panel discussion on 2nd day).
+However, one was too quick to say something; he needed more time to reflect.
+For another, it was too emotional to say anything!
+However, they talked a few words about the film at the end.
+If a discussion had been necessary, it would have been better if general audiences had been included.
+Most of the time, these one-sided, staged talks are not so interesting.
+The experts unintentionally bored the audience with their ‘expert’ opinion (visible from the panel discussion on 2nd day).
 Let’s keep ‘banjona’ ‘dotona’ ‘nondon thotho’ related issues for lecture room event.
-The festival can be light, entertaining, inclusive, intuitive and innovative without this lecture-style discussions.
+The festival can be light, entertaining, inclusive, intuitive, and innovative without these lecture-style discussions.

-- Next time the organizers can make sure that enough and up-to-date event information is available online.
-It was hard to find any information about this festival online.
-Even the festival’s Facebook event page did not give sufficient and timely information.
+• Next time, the organizers can ensure enough up-to-date event information is available online.
+It was hard to find any information about this festival online and the festival’s Facebook event page did not provide sufficient and timely information.

-- Cell phone, cell phone, cell phone!
-It is extremely rude and mega-obnoxious to let your cell phone ring loudly in the middle of a film.
+• Cell phone, cell phone, cell phone!
+It is very rude and mega-obnoxious to let your cell phone ring loudly in the middle of a film.
 This happened ever day.
 Please audience, put your ‘ego-ring’ into silence or keep vibrating in style!

-Even hectic, restless and need some effective organization, the festival was a great start.
+Even though it was hectic and restless and needed some effective organization, the festival was a great start.
 It can only go better with better planning.
-Cheers to all who were part of this festival.
-A wholehearted big congratulation to the organizers.
+Cheers to all who were part of this festival, and a wholehearted big congratulations to the organizers.

 June 19, 2014 Screening: